best

 We care about five things more than marketing badges:

-5. Long-term fit — whether this is something you will still be happy with in a few years.
+5. Long-term fit.
+Whether this is something you’ll still be happy with in a few years.

 Best overall: Home Assistant Green